• Skip to primary navigation

 Sliced bell pepper and carrots packed into a lunch container with oatmeal snack bites, diced hard-boiled egg, and apple.

-You get a little of everything in this snack idea: fresh veggies, crisp apples, protein from hard-boiled eggs, and a sweet but healthy treat of oatmeal raisin bites.
+You get a little of everything in this bento snack box: fresh veggies, crisp apples, protein from hard-boiled eggs, and a sweet but healthy treat of oatmeal raisin bites.

 Want to use this idea for a healthy lunch?
 Good thinking!
 Add a dip like hummus or ranch to go with the veggies, a few slices of rolled deli turkey, and whole grain crackers- bam!
 You get even more variety AND a balanced lunch.